Exercise normal precautions in Slovenia.

 Adequate medical care is readily available.
 There is a list of English-speaking physicians and 24-hour pharmacies on the U.S. Embassy’s website.
 You may need a prescription to get medications purchased over-the-counter in the United States.

 For stays longer than three months, consider getting a vaccine to prevent tick-borne encephalitis.
-This vaccine is not available in the United States, but is available in Slovenia.
+This vaccine is not available in the United States, but is available in Slovenia, Clinics for preventive vaccinations can provide more information.
 Use insect repellent and inspect your body after being outdoors.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage